Occupy Canada: Occupy Calgary

 On December 2, 2011, Occupy Calgary was brought forward in front of Chief Justice Neil Whittman as part of the City of Calgary's attempt to have the tents removed; a non-lawyer and legal spokesperson named Ben Christensen comes to their aid and addresses the court on behalf of the group against the City of Calgary legal counsel.
 Initially it is proposed that the matter be adjourned, and this is quickly countered by Justice Whittman with the offer that if the matter is adjourned that the tents would have to be removed until the proposed court adjournment date.
 It is negotiated and offered that until the matter return to court that one single tent be allowed to remain in Olympic Plaza and that by permission of the courts that members of the group be permitted to remain overnight to supervise and secure the tent.
 This offer was quickly rejected by the group and some even challenged Christensen as their spokesperson.
 After a brief 15-minute adjournment the court proceedings continue, and a full hearing is conducted with Christensen and other members of the "Occupy Calgary" group.
 All parties are given a fair opportunity to be heard and to present facts and statements to counter arguments brought forward by the City of Calgary and its legal counsel.
-After a full day of proceedings Justice Neil Whittman reserves his judgement and declares Dec 5, 2011, that he has ruled in favor of the City of Calgary, granting the requested injunction in favor of the city.
+After a full day of proceedings Justice Neil Whittman reserves his judgement and declares Dec 5, 2011, that he has ruled in favour of the City of Calgary, granting the requested injunction in favour of the city.
 Is ordered that by 2 PM on December 9, 2011, that all tents in Olympic Plaza be removed and that any protestors choosing to defy this order are to be held in contempt of court.

 Occupy Edmonton, whose camp was dismantled by police on November 25, 2011, visited the Occupy Calgary camp on December 3, 2011, bringing material and moral support in aide Occupy Calgary's efforts.

 In late October, local media outlets the Calgary Sun, the Calgary Herald, 660 News and others reported that Occupy Calgary had done forty-thousand dollars in damages to Olympic Plaza park, through destruction of grass and minor vandalism of public washrooms.
 Campers argued that the damages to the washrooms was non-existent, and that the damage to the grass — the result of tent-pegs — was extremely minimal at most.